maraakate/gsmaster/readme.txt

 ==========================
 * DJGPP port is currently broken.
 Compiles and executes fine, but only pings the last server in a large batch.
-* FreeBSD printf and logging stops working after entering the main while loop.
-  Not an issue if being run as a daemon.

 ==========================
 5. Credits